easy2stake/elrond/README.md

 # Description
-A bash script collecting data from Elrond nodes and printing them out in a Prometheus metrics format.
+Easy to use, customizable, bash script collecting data from Elrond nodes and printing them in a Prometheus compatible format.

 ![Elrond Grafana Dashboard](./img/local.PNG)